h0n2/teamCCA/README.md

 ```

 c.
 Consumer Code:
-    Just before running the consumer, run the producer, so that messages are published to Kakfa Queue
+    Just before running the consumer, run the producer, so that messages are published to Kafka Queue

   1. Simple Consumer Test: Connect to Spark Master docker and run
   ```python